-Transfers of "onshore interests"
+B. Transfers of "Onshore Interests"

-For onshore interests, (that is, interests in a licensed area on land), it is clear that the associated infrastructure will again be relevant for SDLT purposes.
+For onshore interests, (that is, interests in a licensed area on land) it is clear that the associated infrastructure will again be relevant for SDLT purposes.
 However, the primary question in this regard is whether the licence itself is a chargeable interest.

-In the case of land within the United Kingdom (and the territorial sea), the Petroleum (Production) Act 19346 vested property in all petroleum, and the rights to explore and exploit it, in the Crown.
-An onshore licence, therefore, is the licence by the Crown in respect of its proprietary interest in the petroleum,
+In the case of land within the U.K. (and the territorial sea), the Petroleum (Production) Act 1934 (the 1934 Act) vested property in all petroleum, and the rights to explore and exploit it, in the Crown.
+An onshore licence, therefore, is the licence by the Crown in respect of its proprietary interest in the petroleum, and the exclusive privilege to explore and exploit it, in the licensed area.